 To answer the question precisely, if employees think that working in a space with an informal setting such as sofas and couches helps them work better and faster, companies need to create one.

-Similarly, if your coworkers require a separate place to make a private phone call or get some privacy during their work hours, try adding one to office space.
+Similarly, if your coworkers require a separate place to make a private phone call or get some privacy during their work hours, try adding one to the office space.
 Use acoustic furniture in the office to help them get some stress-free environment and peace without having to go anywhere or being disturbed.

 While collaboration is vital, employees do need privacy to concentrate on tasks regardless of their designation.
-Touchdown space can be the productivity powerhouse for both the employees who work in an in-house setting and for the individuals who work remotely.
+Touchdown space can be a productivity powerhouse for both the employees who work in an in-house setting and for the individuals who work remotely.

 Some important functions of touchdown spaces include: